stefankolb/blog-angularjsDirectives/README.md

 ## Customizable AngularJS Directives

 Example to show customizable AngularJS directives.
-The corresponding blog post can be found at http://blog.stefankolb.de/2015/02/17/customizable-angularjs-directives/
+The corresponding blog post can be found at http://blog.stefankolb.de/2015/02/18/customizable-angularjs-directives/

 ---

 The MIT License (MIT)

-Copyright (c) 2015 Stefan Kolb <dev@stefankolb.de>
+Copyright (c) 2015 Stefan Kolb &lt;dev@stefankolb.de&gt;

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal